HabitatFramework/UserGuide/interface/interface.rst

 OSMM Updates Section
 --------------------

-The 'OSMM Updates' section displays summary information of any proposed or pending OSMM updates for each INCID in the database, including the update process flag, change flag, spatial flag, status and proposed new IHS Summary as shown in the figure :ref:`figUIOUS`.
+The 'OSMM Updates' section displays summary information of any proposed or pending OSMM updates for each INCID in the database, including the update process flag, change flag, spatial flag, status and proposed new UKHab primary and secondary codes as shown in the figure :ref:`figUIOUS`.

 .. note::
 	If/when the OSMM Update section appears can be configured in the user options.
 For details see :ref:`options_interface`.